Brenda Hodge: Early life

 Brenda was born Dorothy Brenda White in Victoria in 1951 to Beryl Nanette MacKenzie.
 Her childhood was unhappy.
 She was frequently the victim of beatings by her alcoholic mother.
 Her brother Danny constantly bullied her and she grew up with many of her mother's partners.
-Brenda says she was sexually abused when she was as young as four, by a babysitter who would continue to sexually abuse her for nine more years.
+Brenda says she was raped when she was as young as four, by a babysitter who would continue raping her for nine more years.
 As a child she began skipping school.

 In 1965, her mother left her stepfather and brother, Edd, and took her to live in Carlton.
 Brenda got a job, but her mother began spending most of the money on alcohol.
 Brenda took a job working on a farm, where she was happy at first, but left due to a dispute with the owner.

 One night her mother sent her off with one of her male friends to the pub.
 After taking her to a park, he raped her, telling her that her mother had allowed him to have sex with her in exchange for alcohol money.
 After being sent to court, she was charged with being a 'neglected child' and placed into a reformatory in Melbourne.

 After escaping, she was sent between mental hospitals and reformatories, until her biological father contacted her, inviting her to live with him in Brisbane.
 She later found out he was an alcoholic too and he pressured her into having sex with him.
 Soon after she ran away and was put into a mental hospital.
 She was eventually released into a charity worker's care.

 She started working in various places throughout Queensland, moving to Darwin and eventually, Western Australia.
 Brenda married a man named David Hodge in 1972, divorcing in 1977.

 She became involved with a police officer, Peter Rafferty, while working in Leonora in 1983.

 The murder

 On the day of the murder, Brenda was packing her belongings to leave.
 Peter began taunting her and yelling.
 In her book, she states her memory of the incident is blurred, and only remembering aiming the gun at him and firing.
 She states she does not know what was on her mind nor why she did it and that there are moments of blackness in her memory.
 After being shot, Peter retreated to the shed, where Brenda followed, shooting him twice more, killing him.

-After the incident, she stopped at a deli and ordered a Coke.
+After the incident, Hodge stopped at a deli and ordered a Coke.
 She went to a hotel and confessed the murder to a friend, who did not believe her.
 She later went to a lookout where she considered suicide.
-She then went to Kalgoorlie police station where she confessed to the crime.
+Eventually, Hodge decided to turn herself in.
+She went to Kalgoorlie police station, where she confessed to the murder.